veletron2/Solis2Mqtt_ViaTcp/readme.md

+Forked from https://github.com/ahinko/tcpsolis2mqtt/ purely so I can fiddle with it!

 # TCP to S2-WL-ST to MQTT

 Pull data from Solis S2-WL-ST data logger using TCP without additional hardware.
 Send the data to a MQTT server with Home Assistant auto discovery.